 Although there are set dates for the cleanse, it’s designed for you to adjust the dates to work best for you.
 Here’s what the schedule looks like:

-Two weeks prior to the start of the cleanse you’ll get access to a live/recorded orientation webinar, as well a Dropbox folder with all the materials you need to have a successful cleanse.
-There will also two live/recorded cleanse Q&As to support you during the cleanse.
+One week prior to the start of the cleanse you’ll get access to a learning platform where you will access all the materials you need to have a successful cleanse.

 Other Things to Expect

 The first four days of the cleanse are about eliminating and avoiding hard to digest foods—including caffeine, alcohol, sugar, raw foods, and flesh foods— and upgrading to more health-giving foods, like maple syrup instead of white sugar.
 You’ll also set intentions, and learn Āyurvedic self-care rituals, as well as how to set up a sacred kitchen.